 Places to see in Amsterdam – Anne Frank House

 Is the writer’s wartime house where she wrote the ever-popular Anne Frank diary.
 It’s now a biographical museum.
 You can visit the museum and learn about what Anne and her family went through as they hid inside.

 More for us parents than teenagers visiting Amsterdam.
 A family picture in front of this famous sign makes a great memento.
 The sign is one of the most famous Amsterdam attractions.

-Fun things to do in Amsterdam with teenagers – Madame Tussauds Amsterdam
+Fun things to do around Amsterdam with tweens – Madame Tussauds Amsterdam

 See popular figures from sports, entertainment and politics sculptured out of wax.
 Your kids can get pictures taken with there favourites.
 I have a picture with James Bond lol.

 A day trip from Amsterdam – Efteling Amusement Park